 To ensure a feather-light application, she reaches for a fluffy brush.
 "I start under the arch of the brow and brush outward along the brow bone so I get less product at the end of the brow.
 I then check in the mirror, turning the head right and left to see how much reflection I get, and apply more if needed."

 "Your eyebrow highlighter can be cream or shadow, and it doesn't have to have a lot of sparkle to it to create impact," explains Greenberg.
 "Just make sure it's a lighter color than your brow, and make sure to blend it in."
 This highlighter and brush set by Kelley Baker Brows is a matte cream and is one of Greenberg's top picks.

-"This one from Marc Jacobs is my favorite highlighter to use on the eyebrow.
-It's really creamy and works on all skin shades," makeup artist Morgane Martini shares.
-Her pro application tip: applying it with her fingers, which not only makes for a smoother blending process, but it makes for more intensity as well.
+"This one from Marc Jacobs is my favorite highlighter to use on the eyebrow," makeup artist Morgane Martini shares.
+"It's really creamy and works on all skin shades."
+Her pro application tip: Apply it with your fingers, which makes for smoother blending and more intensity.

 According to Bedrani, eyebrow highlighter can lift the appearance of the eye and fake a wider, perkier gaze.
 Her suggestion: To give the brow an instant lift, apply a smudge of highlighter directly under the brow bone.
 This option from Sisley-Paris is beloved by team Byrdie and is the ultimate triple threat.
 Smudge the highlight underneath the eye per Bedrani's instructions, comb, fill in your brows, and then blend, baby, blend.